gouherdanish/gouherdanish.github.io/_posts/2024-12-13-evaluating-ml-models.md

         return inner
 ```

-- Then we can use the above created function as a decorator as follows
+- In order to find the training time for different models, we have applied the above created function as a decorator on the train function as shown below

 ```
 @Utils.timeit
 def train(...):
     ...
 ```

+- For implementation details, refer [training_factory.py](https://github.com/gouherdanish/mnist_classification/blob/main/factory/training_factory.py)

 **LeNet Model**
 - To evaluate the training time for LeNet model, we can run the batch training pipeline as follows